 - 1. Calculate the required volumes of protein, Janelia Fluor® dye, conjugation buffer, quenching buffer and storage buffer.
 Please note that the minimum volume of the spin column is 30μl so any samples of lower volume than this will need to be diluted. - a.
-A good starting point is using a 15:1 molar ratio of dye : protein. - b.
+A good starting point is using a 15:1 molar ratio of dye: protein. - b.
 The volume of conjugation buffer needs to be sufficient for 3 x 300μl column washes per reaction. - c.
 The volume of quenching buffer should be 10% of volume of the total reaction mixture (Janelia Fluor dye and protein in conjugation buffer). - d.
-The volume of storage buffer needs to be sufficient for 3 x 300μl column washes per reaction in addition to any required to dilute the resulting labelled protein. - 2.
-Prepare the reagents by: - a.
+The volume of storage buffer needs to be sufficient for 3 x 300μl column washes per reaction in addition to any required to dilute the resulting labeled protein.

+2. Prepare the reagents by:

+- a.
 Reconstituting the lyophilised conjugation buffer with 5ml of dH2O.
-Surplus buffer can be frozen at -20°C and used in future conjugation reactions. - b.
-Reconstitute the lyophilised quenching buffer with 250μl of dH2O.
+Surplus buffer can be frozen at -20°C and used in future conjugation reactions. - Reconstitute the lyophilised quenching buffer with 250μl of dH2O.
 Surplus buffer can be frozen at -20°C and used in future conjugation reactions. - c.
-Reconstitute the lyophilised Janelia Fluor® with the volume of anhydrous DMSO calculated.
-Please note that the Janelia Fluor® dye is unstable once reconstituted therefore should be used within 24 hours. - 3.
-Prepare your workspace and ensure that all reagents are prepared and ready to use.
+Reconstitute the lyophilised Janelia Fluor® with the volume of anhydrous DMSO required to create a 10mM stock solution (use our table below to find the correct volume).
+Please note that the Janelia Fluor® dye is unstable once reconstituted therefore should be used within 24 hours.